micmejia/bible-dump/NKJV/Leviticus/Lev 8.md

 As he has done this day, _so_ the Lord has commanded to do, to make atonement for you.

 ###### 35
-Therefore you shall stay _at_ the door of the tabernacle of meeting day and night for seven days, and keep the [^f]charge of the Lord, so that you may not die; for so I have been commanded."
+Therefore you shall stay _at_ the door of the tabernacle of meeting day and night for seven days, and keep the charge of the Lord, so that you may not die; for so I have been commanded."

 ###### 36
 So Aaron and his sons did all the things that the Lord had commanded by the hand of Moses.